MicrosoftDocs/azure-fluid-preview-pr/azure-fluid-relay-preview-pr/articles/quickstarts/fluid-quickstart.md

 ### TokenProvider

-The Azure Fluid Relay onboarding process provides you with a secret key for your tenant.
-You can use `InsecureTokenProvider` to generate and sign authentication tokens such that the Azure Fluid Relay service service will accept it. **To ensure that the secret doesn't get exposed, this should be replaced with another implementation of ITokenProvider that fetches the token from a secure, developer-provided backend service prior to releasing to production.**
+The Azure Fluid Relay resource creation process provides you with a secret key for your tenant.
+You can use `InsecureTokenProvider` to generate and sign authentication tokens such that the Azure Fluid Relay service will accept it. **To ensure that the secret doesn't get exposed, this should be replaced with another implementation of ITokenProvider that fetches the token from a secure, developer-provided backend service prior to releasing to production.**